A damped forward EMI model for a horizontally stratified earth: Introducing a conducting background: avoiding LIN

 \subsection{The optimal background conductivity}

 So far, the damped model requires a dipole lying on the ground and an unknown parameter $\sigma_{b}$.
-The first restriction can be overcome using a shift in the conductivity profile.
+The first restriction can be overcome using a shift in the variable of the function $\sigma(h)$.
 Indeed, if we define a new conductivity profile of the following form:

 then the dipole rests a distance $h_{0}$ above the ground, with the top (air) layer, of thickness $h_{0}$, having a zero conductivity.